spencech/ems-web-app-cognito/README.md

 	      delay(() => this.authenticated = session ? true : false);
 	    });

-	    //argument is a CognitoUser obejct from AWS sdk this.cognito.user$.subscribe(user => {
+	    // argument is a CognitoUser obejct from AWS sdk this.cognito.user$.subscribe(user => {
 	    	console.log(user);
 	    });